-Sara* was sick and tired of the way she was being treated at work.
-She decided it was time to leave and when she made her exit, she was going to let her boss know how she felt about things.
-What she could not possibly have known at the time was that three years later she would be interviewing for a job with a company– and her interviewer would be the very person she unloaded on when she left her former workplace.
+Sara* was sick and tired of the way she was being treated at work, so she decided it was time to leave.
+She totally planned to let her boss know how she felt about things on her way out.
+There was no way to know that three years later she would be interviewing for another job – and her interviewer would be the very person she unloaded on when she left her former workplace.

-Studies indicate that one of the reasons people feel justified in not caring how they leave a company is lack of loyalty.
+Studies indicate that lack of loyalty is one reason people feel justified in leaving a company badly.

-Most experts agree that even if one does not feel a sense of loyalty to their company, it is not a good idea to leave on a sour note for many reasons, including future references and job possibilities.
+Even if you don’t feel a sense of loyalty to your company, there are good reasons not to leave on a sour note.
+Two of those reasons include future references and job possibilities.

-Regardless of whether you feel loyal to a company or not, it has been said that attitude and presentation makes or breaks a conversation.
-Believe it or not, saying goodbye respectfully and finishing well can make all the difference in the long run when it comes to your career.
-Crangle encourages people to consider the following in order to avoid burning bridges when you leave your job:
+Regardless of whether you feel loyal to a company or not, attitude and presentation can make or break a conversation.
+Believe it or not, saying goodbye respectfully and finishing well can impact your long-term career.

-In one’s life there are many entrances and exits, personally and professionally.
+There are many entrances and exits in life, both personally and professionally.
 Your reputation hinges on the first impression and the last impression you leave.
 It is sometimes tempting to sever ties with others, but we live in a small world.
-Although it takes much more effort, in the long run it will benefit you to maintain a good relationship with those for whom you worked.
+Although it takes more effort, it will benefit you to maintain a good relationship with those for whom you worked.
 You never know when you will run into those people again.